Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Nilpotent (Anti-)co-BRST Symmetries: Supervariable Formalism

 where we have taken into account $\tilde{R}^{(D)} (t,\,\bar{\theta}) = r(t)$.
-The above restrictions lead to the following relationships between the secondary variables and the dynamical as well as auxiliary variables [cf. (1)] of our present theory, namely;
+The dual-BRST invariant variables $s_{d}\,(r,\,\vartheta,\,p_\vartheta,\,B)\,=\,0$ automatically imply similar kind of relations as given in our earlier equation (8) except the fact that we have to replace the superscript $(\cal B)$ by $(D)$.
+The above restrictions lead to the following relationships between the secondary variables and the dynamical (as well as auxiliary variables) of our present theory [cf. (1)], namely;

 It is straightforward to check that the following solutions (modulo a constant overall factor)